Founder Insights

 What counts as newsworthy for startup press coverage?

-Journalists cover product launches, significant milestones (1M users, $100K MRR, major partnerships), and fundraising announcements.
-Generic company profiles rarely get picked up.
-If you lack traditional news, create a hook through original research, timely industry analysis, or contrarian perspectives backed by data.
-Y Combinator and Forbes both stress that reporters want news, not backgrounders.
-With only 3.15% of pitches getting responses, your angle must provide clear reader value.
+Journalists cover events, not companies.
+Newsworthy categories: product launches with clear differentiation, significant milestones (1M users, $100K MRR, notable partnerships), and fundraising announcements.
+Generic company profiles rarely get covered.
+If you lack traditional news, create a hook — original research, timely industry analysis, or a contrarian position backed by data.
+With only 3.15% of pitches getting any response, the angle must provide clear, specific value to the journalist's readers, not just your company's marketing goals.

 Why do most startup PR pitches fail?

-Only 3.15% of PR pitches get any response, and 45% are never even opened.
-There are 6+ PR professionals for every journalist, creating inbox overload.
-Most pitches fail because they lack relevance (47% of journalists say pitches don't match their beat), use long subject lines (short 1-5 word subjects get 2x response), or lead with company background instead of news.
-Spray-and-pray approaches waste runway without building media relationships.
+Only 3.15% of PR pitches get any response, and 45% are never opened.
+There are 6+ PR professionals for every journalist, creating structural inbox overload.
+The most common failure modes: pitches that don't match the journalist's beat (47% of journalists cite this), subject lines over five words (short subjects get 2x the response), and leads that open with company background instead of news.
+Spray-and-pray pitching wastes runway without building the media relationships that actually compound.

 How much does startup PR cost in 2026?

-Traditional PR retainers range from $3,500 (boutique) to $50,000+ (top-tier) per month, with mid-market programs at $10K-$12K monthly for 3-5 stories.
-However, 68% of retainers lack clear placement metrics or guarantees.
-Six-month minimums mean $21K-$60K committed spend with no outcome assurance.
-Performance-based PR models eliminate this risk by charging only for guaranteed placements — if no placement happens, you pay nothing.
+Traditional PR retainers range from $3,500 (boutique) to $50,000+ (top-tier) per month, with mid-market programs at $10K–$12K monthly for 3–5 stories.
+However, 68% of retainers lack clear placement metrics or guarantees, and six-month minimums mean $21K–$60K committed spend with no outcome assurance.
+Performance-based PR eliminates this risk by charging only for confirmed placements — if no placement happens, there is no charge.
+The cost-per-outcome model converts uncertain PR spend into a predictable, trackable line item.

 When should startups invest in PR?

 Timing depends on traction and news.
-Pre-seed/seed startups should focus on founder thought leadership, not product PR, since you likely lack compelling usage data.
-Series A companies with product-market fit can pursue product coverage using customer wins and growth metrics.
-Wait until you have real news — premature PR burns runway on coverage that generates no lasting business impact.
-Understanding when to invest helps avoid the retainer trap.
+Pre-seed and seed startups without compelling usage data should focus on founder thought leadership — not product PR.
+Series A companies with product-market fit and real growth metrics can pursue product coverage using customer wins and measurable outcomes.
+Premature PR burns runway on coverage that generates no lasting business impact.
+The test: do you have news a journalist's readers would care about, independent of your own interests?

 What's the difference between traditional and performance-based PR?

-Traditional retainers charge monthly fees ($3,500-$50,000+) for activity — pitches sent, calls held, strategy sessions — whether placements happen or not.
+Traditional retainers charge monthly fees ($3,500–$50,000+) for activity — pitches sent, calls held, strategy meetings — whether placements happen or not.
 Agencies get paid regardless of outcomes.
-Performance-based PR charges only for guaranteed placements in specific publications (Forbes, TechCrunch, WSJ).
-If the placement doesn't happen, you pay nothing.
-This aligns incentives: the platform succeeds only when you get published, converting uncertain marketing spend into predictable cost-per-outcome.
+Performance-based PR charges only for confirmed placements in specific, named publications (Forbes, TechCrunch, WSJ).
+If the placement doesn't land, you pay nothing.
+This eliminates the misaligned incentive structure of the retainer model and converts uncertain marketing spend into a predictable cost-per-outcome.

-Press coverage for startups comes down to news, a tight media list, and relationship-style pitching.
-Use the data on response rates and costs to set expectations and to choose between DIY, retainer, and performance-based models.
-For guaranteed outcomes, performance-based PR is built for startups that prefer to pay for results, not activity.
+Press coverage for startups comes down to real news, a tight media list, and relationship-style pitching.
+Use the data on response rates and costs to set expectations and choose between DIY, retainer, and performance-based models.
+For guaranteed placements that are also optimized for AI citation share, performance-based PR built for the Machine Relations era is the structural advantage traditional retainers can't offer.